netconf-wg/netconf-etag/draft-lindblad-netconf-transaction-id.md

 a meta data XML attribute called "etag".
 The etag attribute is defined in the namespace "urn:ietf:params:xml:ns:netconf:txid:1.0".
-The etag attribute is added to XML elements in the NETCONF payload in order to indicate the txid value for the element.
+The etag attribute is added to XML elements in the NETCONF payload in order to indicate the txid value for the YANG node represented by the element.

 NETCONF servers that support this extension MUST announce the capability "urn:ietf:params:netconf:capability:txid:etag:1.0".